Abandoned & Little-Known Airfields:

 [The airport's founder's] widow still lived in the house when I started flying there in 1992.”

-Luck Field was still operating, and it appeared as if the primary runway had recently been repaved.
+It appeared as if the primary runway had recently been repaved, but the grass runway was no longer apparent.

 The increasing value of the property most likely played a large role in the closure of Luck Field.